datacamp-content-public/courses-word-embedding-javedali-shaikh/slides/chapter_1_6bed2faf6b0fd7522a6aba3babdffac1.md

 `@script`
 So, What are Pre-Trained models?
 As the name implies, these models are already trained.
-These models are made publicly available by researched or companies.
+These models are made publicly available by researches or companies.
 Ideally, anyone can make it available.
-These models are trained on large corpus like wiki, google news or even the web corpus.
-They are also available for multiple languages like EN, FR, Zh etc. So you can easily find a word2vec pre-trained model preesent for French wikipedia and straight away use it.
+These models are trained on large corpus like Wikipedia, Google News or even the web corpus.
+They are also available on multiple languages like English, French, Chinese etc. So, you can easily find a word2vec pre-trained model present for French Wikipedia and straight away use it.

 ---